tajhlande/lmae/README.md

-To run on the Raspberry Pi with the real LED matrix hardware, you need to install the `rgbmatrix` library into the venv environment in development mode, referencing the path to the python bindings in your copy of the `rpi-rgb-led-matrix`, so after activating your virtual environmetn, run something like:
+To run on the Raspberry Pi with the real LED matrix hardware, you need to install the `rgbmatrix` library into the venv environment in development mode, referencing the path to the python bindings in your copy of the `rpi-rgb-led-matrix`, so after activating your virtual environment, run something like:

     pip install -e ~/rpi-rgb-led-matrix/bindings/python